fhaer/amplius/README.md

 Amplius is a user interface for creating and verifying attested multi-protocol links (AMPL).
 The prototype supports the transfer clients IPFS, Git, and HTTP.

-<command> is one of the following attestation, identity_acc, or transfer commands.
+<command> is one of the following attestation, identity, or transfer commands.

 Attestation Commands:
 --attest [file]*                     create an identity if none is present, distribute all files, issue a content-based claim